Grand Tournoi Européen (Roubaix) 1911

 This football tournament was one of various sports events organised at the occasion of the "Exposition Internationale du Nord de la France de 1911" held in Roubaix.

 It was organised by the U.I.A.F.A.
-(Union internationale amateur de football association) founded in March 1909 in Paris by the A.F.A.
-(Amateur Football Association, England, founded in 1907 by a number of clubs dissatisfied with the role of professional football within the F.A.), the Č.S.F. (Český svaz footballový, Bohemia, which, like the A.F.A., had been denied F.I.F.A. membership at the 1908 congress in Vienna) and the U.S.F.S.A.
-(Union des sociétés françaises de sports athlétiques, France, which had left the F.I.F.A. after the 1908 congress out of disagreement with the non-admittance of the A.F.A.).
+(Union internationale amateur de football association), a short-lived rival federation to F.I.F.A., which was founded in March 1909 in Paris by the A.F.A.
+(Amateur Football Association, England, created in 1907 by a number of clubs dissatisfied with the role of professional football within the F.A.), the Č.S.F. (Český svaz footballový, Bohemia, which, like the A.F.A., had been denied F.I.F.A. membership at the 1908 congress in Vienna) and the U.S.F.S.A.
+(Union des sociétés françaises de sports athlétiques, France, which had left the F.I.F.A. after that 1908 congress out of disagreement with the non-admittance of the A.F.A.).
 The first president of the U.I.A.F.A. was Victor Schneider from Geneva, formerly a F.I.F.A. vice-president, who represented the francophone clubs of Switzerland loath to renounce on matches against U.S.F.S.A. member clubs.
-Some second level clubs from Vienna had also toyed with the idea of joining but eventually all remained with the Ö.F.V.
+Some second level clubs from Vienna had also toyed with the idea of joining but eventually all remained with the Ö.F.V. (Österreichischer Fußball-Verband).

 The U.I.A.F.A. started disintegrating when the U.S.F.S.A. joined the C.F.I.
-(Comité Français Interfédéral), by then established as the new French F.I.F.A. members, at the end of December 1912.
-At the beginning of 1913, both Spanish federations applied for F.I.F.A. membership, while the A.F.A. returned to the F.A. in 1914.
+(Comité français interfédéral), by then established as the new French F.I.F.A. members, at the end of December 1912.
+At the beginning of 1913, both Spanish federations applied for F.I.F.A. membership, while the A.F.A. returned to the F.A. fold in 1914.

 Apart from the original three founder members and to some extent the F.E.C.F., none of these federations commanded substantial support in their home countries.
-The A.F.A. was joined by but a relatively small minority (less than one tenth) of the amateur clubs in England, mostly based near London.
+Even the A.F.A. was joined by but a relatively small minority (less than one tenth) of the amateur clubs in England, mostly based near London.

-Note that the A.F.A. side should not be confused with the England Amateur side fielded by the F.A. at the time (which was evidently stronger).
-Hosts France had been the laughing stock of the continent ever since the 1908 Olympics; after a 2-1 win against Switzerland in March 1908 they went winless for more than three years and a half (in which they played fifteen matches, drawing one and losing the remainder, scoring 13 goals and conceding exactly 100; for these matches, France were represented by the U.S.F.S.A. until the end of 1908 and by the C.F.I. since 1909), before finally getting a win at the end of October 1911 – against Luxembourg.
+Note that the A.F.A. side should not be confused with the England Amateur side fielded by the F.A. at the same time (which was much stronger).
+Tournament hosts France had been the laughing stock of the continent ever since their embarrassing performance at the 1908 Olympics; after a 2-1 win against Switzerland in March 1908 they went winless for more than three years and a half (in which they played fifteen matches, drawing one and losing the remainder, scoring 13 goals and conceding exactly 100; for these matches, France were represented by the U.S.F.S.A. until the end of 1908 and by the C.F.I. since 1909), before finally getting a win at the end of October 1911 – against Luxembourg.

-It thus was no surprise Bohemia won the tournament; they had a strong side, which had only lost 0-4 at home to the full England side in June 1908 (Austria and Hungary had suffered much heavier losses), and the Slavia club side had made a name for itself across the continent before leaving F.I.F.A.
+Thus, it was no surprise Bohemia won the competition; they had a strong side, which had only lost 0-4 at home to the full England side in June 1908 (Austria and Hungary had suffered heavier losses against the same opponents), and the Slavia club side had made a name for itself across the continent before leaving F.I.F.A.

 All matches were played at the Stadium de l'Exposition de Roubaix.